saiabhiramjaini/PhisX-Chrome-Extension/README.md

-# PhisX - Chrome Extension for detection of Phising URLs
+# PhisX - Chrome Extension for detection of phishing URLs

 ## Problem Statement